 If you’ve been treated unfairly by a debt collector, the FDCPA gives you the power to sue them.
 The law provides for fixed compensation of up to $1,000 for each violation.
 In addition, if you’re able to prove that they cost you money, you’re entitled to a full recovery of anything you lost.
 Finally, the debt collectors are required to pay your attorney’s fees — you do not pay a penny.

-To learn more about defending your FDCPA rights in New York, contact Daniel Cohen, PLLC in Brooklyn or Queens to schedule a consultation.
+To learn more about defending your FDCPA rights in New York, contact Cohen & Mizrahi LLP in Brooklyn or Queens to schedule a consultation.